SmirnovaMarina/devops/app_python/DOCKER.md

 6. Use a docker-compose.yml file

 To ease the process of running and testing the container, I created a *docker-compose.yml* file which includes exposure of ports to establish a connection between the local machine and the container.

+# Labs 3-4